cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

 }
 ```

-You can then regularly query this view and resolve conflicts as needed or query the view after each replication.
+You can then regularly query this view and resolve conflicts as needed, or query the view after each replication.

 ### How to resolve conflicts